 Some of my work explains how this relationship functions, i.e., how movement works on a micro and macro level, as far as the physical forces are concerned.
 It describes the way forces move your individual cells and affect how they behave.
 And most of my work found here—describes how to change the aforementioned physical forces, and therefore change the physical outcome we experience, by moving differently.

-My first book is Every Woman’s Guide to Foot Pain Relief, recently updated and gender-neutraled to Simple Steps to Foot Pain Relief: The New Science of Healthy Feet.
+My first book was Every Woman’s Guide to Foot Pain Relief, but later I updated and gender-neutraled it to Simple Steps to Foot Pain Relief: The New Science of Healthy Feet.

 Simple Steps is not at all technical—I was actually gearing it to an un-sciency family member with foot pain as I wrote it.
 If I had to sum the book up in one sentence, it's this: your foot pain is likely related to the physiological state of your feet, which is, in turn, related to how your feet move (relative to themselves and to your body), which, in turn, is related to what you’ve put on your feet every day and how your body has been positioned on top of your feet.
 Or even more simply: your feet can feel better if you move differently.

 Move Your DNA: Restore Your Health Through Natural Movement is where I first robustly pan out from exercise to show how exercise relates to movement.
 To use crappy diagram drawings, Move Your DNA is where I say, you know that thing “exercise” we’re always talking about, whether as exercisers, or movement teachers, or exercise scientists?

 Yeah, it’s really like this: